Automation Toolkit Actions Reference

 Notes:

-• Creates all folders and parent folders
+• Creates all folders and subfolders that are missing from a folder path:

 • (None)